 He got more than one square meal per day out of the deal.
 There might be some leftover crusts, or something burned, or an extra biscuit that accidentally fell into his mouth while carrying a package of them to Mrs. Yearnst.
 Or Betty Moss who, whenever he brought her a pecan pie, would always give him a tiny sliver of it as a reward, with a little fresh cream on the side.

 Thatās when he discovered the old common houseāa building bought by a new owner who intended to tear it down and replace it with a new tavernāwhich he eventually did.
-On the site now sits the well regarded Cap and Quill, an establishment frequented by the students at the universityārich kids who would become merchants.
+On the site now sits the well-regarded Cap and Quill, an establishment frequented by university students who would one day become merchants.

 The pretty blonde girl with the green eyes, like a living forest, had come to Celesteās to buy a basket with bread and hermits.
-Celeste was well known for her hermitsāa delicious molasses cookie filled with nuts and bits of fig, cooked as a single bread on a large rectangular cooking sheet and then cut into squares and wrapped individually.
+Celeste was well known for her hermitsāa delicious molasses cookie filled with nuts and bits of fig, cooked as a single loaf on a large rectangular cooking sheet and then cut into squares and wrapped individually.

-Later, he saw her wandering around Celesteās looking around as if sheād lost something, and then smiling happily upon spying him.
+Later, he saw her near Celesteās, moving slowly as if sheād misplaced something, and then brightening when she spotted him.

 āHi,ā sheād said. āIām Esme.ā